wp-plugins/nicescrollr/readme.md

 = Can you help me? =

-Unfortunately, I cannot provide free support for this plugin.
-I honestly wish I could.
-However, very soon you will find a link for further informations.
+Well, I provide some basic support on this plugins support page.
+I check that place up to three times a week, so you may have to be a bit patient ;-)

 == Screenshots ==